 According to the International Atomic Energy Agency (IAEA), the “use of leaded glasses alone reduced the lens dose rate by a factor of 5 to 10.”

-See Bar-Ray’s Protective Eyewear Catalog, which includes protective, durable, stylish, and comfortable eyewear.
+View our eyewear collection, which includes protective, durable, stylish, and comfortable eyewear.
 Features include side shields, sport wrap styles, rubberized temples, and much more.
-All eyewear can be customized with prescription lenses or ordered with non-prescription lenses.
-Additional protective gear includes:
+Selected eyewear can be customized with prescription lenses or ordered with non-prescription lenses.

 Here are a few more resources:

 - The entire Journal of Vascular and Interventional Radiology study can be accessed here